In Sauris dialect the name of the mountain is Veispr/Beispr Kouvl, which would read in German Vesper Kofel = Vespers Peak.

 The ascent on Monte Bivera is not very hard, neither is it long.
 The mountain is often visited, but due to the steeper summit slope it is still not the goal just for everybody.
 Because we can do a nice round tour and because of the great summit panorama, the visit of Monte Bivera summit can be highly recommended.

 In northern Italy there are few enclaves of German speaking people who many centuries ago migrated over the main chains of Alps.
-In the past Sauris valley was a very remote place.
+In the past, Sauris valley was a very remote place.
 The gorge through which the Lumiei creek flows towards the east and then south is very narrow and was hardly passable, on all other sides there were only mostly uninhabited mountain areas.
 Like in Lessini mountains or in Timau, people in Sauris still talk their dialect and have their own culture.
-Houses are typically alpine, as in Tyrol they are made of woods and wood cutting is also one of the crafts which are highly developed in Sauris.
+Houses are typically alpine, like in Tyrol they are made of woods and wood cutting is also one of the crafts which are highly developed in Sauris.
 Today the connection with the main Tagliamento valley is much better, the asphalt road goes through some long tunnels and picturesque galleries.
 The villages of Sauris developed tourism and today also in winter tourists are coming there for skiing.
 Otherwise the more humble mountains above the valley are grassy and in the whole area there are many pastures.

 From the top of Monte Bivera one can enjoy an extraordinary panorama.
 The mountain is just close enough to some of the most picturesque groups of Carnic Alps and just remote enough from them that the view is not much obscured by higher mountains.